colevandersWands/function-exercises/functions.md

 some exercises to help you understand functions:
 * Defining vs. Calling functions
     * Defining: when you write the funciton -> function name() {}.
-This creates the function in memory
+This creates the permanent function in memory
     * Calling: using the function to compute new values -> name().
-This creates a new frame and returns a new value
+This creates a new temporary frame and returns a new value
 * Arguments
 * Lexical Scope
 * Return Values